blurrycontour/zuul-gerrit/doc/source/reference/developer/specs/scale-out-scheduler.rst

 * If a build should be canceled the pipeline processor adds a ``cancel`` child znode that will be recognized by the executor which will act accordingly.

 It can be that an executor crashes.
-In this case it will loose the lock.
+In this case it will lose the lock.
 We need to be able to recover from this and emit the right event to the pipeline.
 Such a lost builds can be detected if it is in a state other than REQUESTED or COMPLETED but unlocked.
 Any executor that sees such a request while looking for new builds to execute will lock and mark it as COMPLETED and failed.
 It then will emit a build completed event such that the pipeline event processor can react on this and reschedule the build.
-There is no special handling needed to return the nodes as in this case the failing executor will also loose its lock on the nodes so they will be deleted or recycled by nodepool automatically.
+There is no special handling needed to return the nodes as in this case the failing executor will also lose its lock on the nodes so they will be deleted or recycled by nodepool automatically.